vespa-cloud/vector-search/README.md

 ## Configure Vespa-CLI
 Replace `<tenant-name>` with your Vespa Cloud tenant name.
-In this case, the application name used is `vector-search` and instance is `default`.
+In this case, the application name used is `vector-search` and instance is `default`:

 <pre>
 vespa config set target cloud && vespa config set application &lt;tenant-name&gt;.vector-search.default